danprince/danthedev.com/series/deepest-circles-of-javascript-hell/2021-12-07-stop-using-foreach.md

 `forEach` quietly ignores the `async` nature of the callback, and `await` quietly ignores the `undefined` that `forEach` returns.

-`prayForDeliverance` will return an promise that always resolves to an empty array.
+`prayForDeliverance` will return a promise that always resolves to an empty array.

 Then at _some point in the future_, the `fetch` calls start to resolve in an unpredictable order, and that array starts to mutate underneath you.